zhoufeng1989/notes/bigdata/thesis/dynamo.md

 ### Heterogeneity
 The system needs to be able to exploit heterogeneity in the infrastructure it runs on.

+## System Architecture
+### Partitioning Algorithm
+Dynamo’s partitioning scheme relies on consistent hashing to distribute the load across multiple storage hosts.
+The principle advantage of consistent hashing is that departure or arrival of a node only affects its immediate neighbors and other nodes remain unaffected.

+Dynamo uses a variant of consistent hashing : instead of mapping a node to a single point in the circle, each node gets assigned to multiple points in the ring.
+To this end, Dynamo uses the concept of “virtual nodes”.
+A virtual node looks like a single node in the system, but each node can be responsible for more than one virtual node.

+Using virtual nodes has the following advantages:

++   If a node becomes unavailable (due to failures or routine maintenance), the load handled by this node is evenly dispersed across the remaining available nodes.
++   When a node becomes available again, or a new node is added to the system, the newly available node accepts a roughly equivalent amount of load from each of the other available nodes.
++   The number of virtual nodes that a node is responsible can decided based on its capacity, accounting for heterogeneity in the physical infrastructure.

+### Replication
+To achieve high availability and durability, Dynamo replicates its data on multiple hosts.
+Each key, k, is assigned to a coordinator node.The coordinator is in charge of the replication of the data items that fall within its range.
+In addition to locally storing each key within its range, the coordinator replicates these keys at the N-1 clockwise successor nodes in the ring.

+The list of nodes that is responsible for storing a particular key is called the preference list.
+To account for node failures, preference list contains more than N nodes.

+### Data Versioning

 > Written with [StackEdit](https://stackedit.io/).